Physical + Digital

-“Sexy” might not be the first word that leaps to mind when you hear the term “microscopy.”
-But if you’re a scientist, or work in the field, a good microscope can be very exciting indeed.
-And for more than 175 years, Zeiss has been one of the most exciting names in the world of microscopy, which largely employs the use of lenses, glasses and microscopes.
-Zeiss’s passion and penchant for innovation has led them to the forefront of countless breakthroughs in material and life sciences, particularly in the fields of ophthalmology, microsurgery, and laser studies.
+For more than 175 years, ZEISS has been one of the most exciting names in the world of microscopy, which largely employs the use of lenses, glasses and microscopes.
+Their passion and penchant for innovation has put them on the forefront of countless breakthroughs in material and life sciences, particularly in the fields of ophthalmology, microsurgery, and laser studies.

 Capturing Breakthrough Moments

-The Zeiss team’s original thinking was to create some sort of immersive tunnel, with video screens mounted on the walls, (“like walking into a microscope!”) to display their various new tech.
+The ZEISS team’s original thinking was to create some sort of immersive tunnel, with video screens mounted on the walls, (“like walking into a microscope!”) to display the various new tech.

 It was a good starting point.
-But the Goods & Services team, led by client partner Erica Ortmann and project coordinator, Betsy Spain, thought they could push even farther to create something that would “stand apart and be more pandemic friendly,” Ortmann said.
-“We thought this was a great opportunity to explore solutions that could be both experiential and interactive while still being Covid safe for attendees.”
+But Goods & Services, led by client partner Erica Ortmann, and project director Betsy Spain, felt we could push more and create something that would “stand apart and be pandemic friendly,” Ortmann said.
+“We thought this was a great opportunity to be both experiential and interactive, while ensuring COVID safety for attendees.”

 Choose Your Own Adventure

-In one of the more ambitious and forward thinking creative projects the Goods team has produced, their final delivery included an array of modular, wall mounted video panels, each featuring interactive, mixed media stories chronicling a particular scientist’s breakthrough research.
-Viewers are able to click on digital buttons (“hot spots”) to get a wealth of content.
-They can read short blurbs about the scientist’s specific work, view rich animated images of their studies, hear them discuss their findings, and get a short (3-7 minute), but comprehensive, dive into their complete story.
+In one of the more ambitious and forward thinking creative projects the Goods team has produced, the final delivery included an array of modular, wall-mounted video panels, each featuring interactive, mixed media stories chronicling a particular scientist’s breakthrough research.
+Viewers are able to tap on digital buttons (“hot spots”) to discover a wealth of content.
+They can read short narratives about the scientist’s specific work, view rich microscopy animated images of their studies, hear them discuss their findings, and learn more about the scientists themselves – taking a short (3-7 minute), but comprehensive, dive into their complete story.